XiaominWeng/MLS-Project/README.md

 # MLS Project
 Learn some coding things step by step, hope can be a little bit helpful.
-For this name, let's guess its meaning.
+For this name, just guess its meaning.

 ```
-Teaching Finshing is always better than Giving a Fish
+Teach one how to fish rather than giving one a fish
 ```

 *Based on Python, which is easy to start and make you focus on what you really want to do.*